Abdul Busuulwa, PhD – Board Member

 Lillian Nalwoga – Programme Manager

-CIPESA’s Programme Manager, has seven years of ICT policy research and advocacy experience, having joined the organisation as a Policy Officer.
-She has contributed to ICT policy reviews, undertaken research, and facilitated and coordinated ICT policy workshops – including coordinating this year’s East African Internet Governance Forum.
+CIPESA’s Programme Manager, has seven years of ICT policy research and advocacy experience, having joined the organisation as a Policy Officer in 2007.
+She has facilitated and coordinated ICT policy workshops – including coordinating the East African Internet Governance Forum in 2011 and 2015.
 Lillian has a Bachelors of Development Studies (Makerere University, Uganda) with a Postgraduate Diploma in Project Management as well as advanced training in Internet studies and is pursuing a Masters in Digital Media and Society at Uppsala University, Sweden.
 She is also the President of the Internet Society (ISOC) Uganda.

 Juliet Nanfuka – Research and Communications Officer